opendot/amelie-server/README.md

 If you are using the _local_ environment, you have to start the node server that connects to the eyetracker.

-Now the server is ready, to start using Airett you have to activate the eyetracker and start the [desktop webapp](https://github.com/dot-dot-dot/airett-communicator) in your browser at full screen.
+Now the server is ready, to start using Amelie you have to activate the eyetracker and start the [desktop webapp](https://github.com/opendot/amelie-communicator) in your browser at full screen.

 Now you can use the [mobile app](https://github.com/opendot/amelie-mobile) to create contents and start sessions.
 The phone **must be in the same network of the computer** running the local server and the desktop webapp.